Wahoo Fitness ELEMNT ROAM Review

 Ease of Use

 This model ranks among the best in our review.
-The only models to outperform it get their ratings from big, clean, clear touchscreens with streamlined displays.
-The ROAM's strength comes in its simple to navigate phone-based ELEMNT companion app that's used to configure its display.
+Models that outperform it have big, clean, clear touchscreens with streamlined displays.
+The ROAM's strength comes in its simple-to-navigate phone-based ELEMNT companion app that's used to configure its display.
 The user interface is pretty simple.
 It uses six tactile buttons with a power button on the left side, two buttons on the right for screen zooming and navigation, and three multi-function selection buttons along the bottom of the face.
-It's not as fun or sexy as the touchscreen models, but it's appreciated when conditions are wet, and your display is still 100% functional while your buddies can't do anything on their sweet touchscreen computers.
+It's not as fun or sexy as the touchscreen models, but it's appreciated when conditions are wet and your display is still 100% functional while your buddies can't do anything on their sweet touchscreen computers.

 You'll get about 17 hours of life out of a single charge.
-It charges back up in a few hours using a standard USB cable, nothing fancy.
-Just pull back the port cover and plug'er in.
+It charges back up in a few hours using a standard micro USB cable, nothing fancy.
+Just pull back the port cover and plug it in.
 If you want to eke out a little more life, there are a few things you can do, like killing the backlight and LEDs.
-Disabling sensors will always save battery too, if you want a little more range and don't mind sacrificing something like cadence.
+Disabling sensors will always save battery, too, if you want a little more range and don't mind sacrificing something like cadence.
 You can even turn off GPS if you need to (especially if you're indoors).

 The head unit also integrates with a few spiffy pieces of hardware like electronic shifters, muscle oxygen sensors, and pedaling monitors.
 We did pair it with our Garmin equipment but didn't get the best data out of it.
 Understandably, Garmin isn't included in the list of compatible devices.
 (Their stuff also isn't mentioned as incompatible.)